zeevo/zeevo.io.old/src/pages/articles/2019-10-29--deploying-gatsby-to-aws/index.md

   - Certificate Manager
 - Namecheap

 Thats it!
 I believe this to be the best setup for small sites, blogs, and general use.
 It doesn't involve a lot of manual heavy lifting and can get you the most bang for your buck.
 Onwards!

-## Create your Gatsby Site
+## Part 1 -- Create your Gatsby Site

 Now I won't be going through how to write your own website (Thats for you to decide!).
 If you already have a Gatsby site ready to go then skip this part!
 There are tons of Gatsby tutorials springing up, and a lot of [starters](https://www.gatsbyjs.org/starters/?v=2).
 Let's just got with a common starter.

 ```sh
 npm install -g gatsby-cli